Kazakhstan

 Article 117 of the Criminal Code criminalises knowing transmission of other sexual transmitted infections with a much lower penalty.
 Unlike with HIV, ‘exposure’ does not appear to be criminalised under this provision.

-We are aware of multiple HIV-related criminal cases, many of which are recent.
-One highly concerning case from 2017 involved a man found criminally liable for transmitting HIV to his female partner and, indirectly, to her child as the woman was unaware of her HIV-positive status and had breastfed the child.
+We have received reports of multiple HIV-related criminal cases, many of which are recent.
+One highly concerning case from 2017 involved a man found criminally liable for transmitting HIV to his female partner and, indirectly, to her child as the woman had breastfed the child while unaware of her HIV-positive status.

 In 2019, a man was sentenced to four years’ imprisonment under part 3 of Article 118 for intentionally infecting four women with HIV.
 The defendant lodged an appeal the same year arguing that the sentence was excessively severe.
 The outcome of this appeal is not known.